Q (Star Trek): Television

 Gathering outside, Q prepares to use the last of his power to send Picard and his friends back to their own timeline, an action that will kill Q in his weakened state.
 When Rios chooses to stay in 2024, Q tells Picard that he now has an unexpected surplus of energy, which he will use to give Picard a final surprise gift.
 Stating that Q doesn't have to die alone, Picard hugs him, and an emotional Q promises to "See you out there."
 He then snaps his fingers one last time, sending Picard, Raffi and Seven back to 2401 moments before the Stargazer's destruction, allowing Picard the chance to change his future.
 Shortly thereafter, the group discovers Q's final gift: Q has resurrected Elnor and returned him to the Excelsior.

+Despite his supposed death, Q appears to Picard's son Jack Crusher in a mid-credits scene of the Star Trek: Picard series finale "The Last Generation".
+When asked about his supposed death, Q simply states that he'd hoped that the next generation wouldn't think so linearly and that while humanity's trial has ended for Picard, it has only just begun for Jack.

 The Q were also mentioned in the fourth season of Star Trek: Discovery as the possible creators of the Dark Matter Anomaly threatening the Alpha Quadrant, but were dismissed as being such by the Federation due to neither Q or his fellow Q being heard from since the late 26th century.

+In the Star Trek: Strange New Worlds episode "Wedding Bell Blues", Q appears in spectral form to reprimand his son, Trelane, for interfering with the crew of the Enterprise using false memories.

 Novels

-The similarity between Q and Trelane, the alien encountered in the Star Trek episode "The Squire of Gothos", inspired writer Peter David to establish in his 1994 novel Q-Squared that Trelane is a member of the Continuum, and that Q is his godfather (with it being all-but-explicitly stated that Q is actually Trelane's biological father, although the truth of this is kept an official secret).
+The similarity between Q and Trelane, the alien encountered in the Star Trek episode "The Squire of Gothos", inspired writer Peter David to establish in his 1994 novel Q-Squared that Trelane is a member of the Continuum, and that Q is his godfather; it is heavily implied that Q is actually Trelane's biological father, although the truth of this was kept a secret.
+This parental connection would later be made official in Strange New Worlds.